-Complete and attach a Capital allowances schedule 2005 if an amount of more than \$15,000 is shown at W. For more information see the Capital allowances schedule instructions 2005.
+Complete and attach a Capital allowances schedule 2006 if an amount of more than \$15,000 is shown at W. For more information see the Capital allowances schedule instructions 2006.

 The decline in value of a depreciating asset is generally worked out using either the prime cost or diminishing value method.
 Both methods are based on the effective life of an asset.
-For most depreciating assets, the fund can choose whether to self-assess the effective life or to adopt the Commissioner's determination which can be found in Taxation Ruling TR 2000/18 and addendums.
+For most depreciating assets, the fund can choose whether to self-assess the effective life or to adopt the Commissioner's determination which can be found in Taxation Ruling TR 2000/18 - Depreciation effective life and addendums.